Snowleppy/Snowleppy/README.md

 ## Roadmap

-Our roadmap is community-driven and transparent.
-Key milestones include:
+Our roadmap is a living document that outlines the milestones we plan to achieve.

-- Q1 2024: Launch of SNLP token.
-- Q2 2024: First community voting event.
-- Q3 2024: Expansion of SNLP utility in DeFi.

 Stay updated with our roadmap [here](#).